zehreken/simple-blog-generator/posts/2026-02-24-improving-observation-space-and-headless-mode.md

 - Red: 7 points 2 meters apart
 - Orange: 1 point only

-As you can see from the graphs, I realized that the further the agent sees the better it drives, so to prove that I added another observation space, this time;
+As you can see from the graphs, I realized that the further the agent sees, the better it drives, so to prove that I added another observation space, this time;
 - Green: 2 points 100 meters apart

 but it didn't turn out as I expected, the car mostly drove fine but kept crashing into the wall at certain corners and performed much worse than the observation space with only 1 point.